 Despite being a small town, Tolmin offers a variety of accommodations.

 Camping Siber – a simple but lovely campground with a mini restaurant and a few glamping houses.
 Our regular choice of accommodation in Tolmin during the summer.

 There are a couple of hostels in Tolmin as well – Hostel Paradiso and Hostel Hildegarden – both are affordable, clean, and with everything a backpacker would need.
 While Hostel Paradiso features a bar, you’ll find a garden and BBQ equipment in Hostel Hildegarden.
 Tough choice, right?! 😉

 SOMEWHERE IN THE MIDDLE:

 There are plenty of apartments available across and around town.
 Apartments Cvetje or Guest House Rosi (close to Tolmin) or Apartments Soca Tolmin (in the center) has great reviews.
 Glamping Tinka might be a nice choice for summer as well!

 Ok!
 If you prefer hotels, Hotel Dvorec in Tolmin will be a perfect choice (we were there for New Year’s Eve) or The Blue House a little further from the town which has a wonderful interior and features a lovely outdoor terrace.
 If you’re traveling with a family/ a group of friends, Nature View House with Sauna is a great option.
 The best thing?
 Despite putting these accommodations in the “swanky” category, the prices are still great for what they offer!

 THE most important thing, right?! 😉

-Somehow there are not that many restaurants in Tolmin as one would imagine considering the number of tourists visit Tolmin every year.
+Somehow there are not as many restaurants in Tolmin as one would imagine considering the number of tourists visiting Tolmin every year.
 But, there are a few solid options we can definitely recommend):